Small businesses in Minnesota most often buy these types of insurance.

 Though it's not required, personal vehicles driven for work purposes should be covered by hired and non-owned auto insurance (HNOA), as personal auto policies usually exclude business use.
-It can be added to a commercial general liability insurance policy (CGL) or a business owner's policy (BOP).
+It can be added to a commercial general liability insurance policy or a business owner's policy (BOP).

 Minnesota's data breach laws require businesses to report security breaches to affected residents, and the costs can escalate quickly.
 Cyber liability insurance lessens the financial impact by paying for notification costs, legal fees, and fines.